-In FY 2015, OVW will accept applications for the Campus Program from the following:
+In FY 2017, OVW will accept applications for the Campus Program from the following:

-New: applicants who have never received, or served as a lead institution for a Campus Program grant award or currently do not have an active grant award.
-Additionally, applicants that received FY 2013 Campus Program Planning grants are eligible to apply as a new applicant.
+New: applicants that have never received funding or served as a lead institution for a Campus Program grant award or currently do not have an active grant award under the Campus Program (awards closed 12 months or longer).

-Continuation: applicants who currently have an active Campus Program grant award.
-Please note that continuation funding is not guaranteed.
+Continuation: applicants that have an existing or recently closed (within the last 12 months) award under the Campus Program.
+Continuation funding is not guaranteed.

-Grant recipients that received new or supplemental funding in FY 2013, and FY 2014 are NOT eligible to apply.
+Grant recipients that received new or supplemental/continuation for the Campus Program funding for 36 months in FY 2015 and 2016 are NOT eligible to apply.